 In the following podcast interview, Lonnie and Dr. Merlino talk about keynote speakers and topics, important “takeaway” ideas, and the highly successful—and unusually candid and insightful—CEO panel discussion.

 The Summit is a unique, three-day, multidisciplinary conference devoted to exploring patient experience as a key differentiator essential to the future of healthcare delivery.

 Our previous interview with Dr. Merlino, At Cleveland Clinic, Patient Experience is Not Just About Patient Satisfaction, is available here.
-And looking ahead, next year’s Summit—the 5th Annual event—will be held May 18-20, 2014 at the Intercontinental Hotel & Conference Center in Cleveland.
+And looking ahead, a next year’s Summit—the 5th Annual event—will be held May 18-20, 2014 at the Intercontinental Hotel & Conference Center in Cleveland.